Skip to content

 Focus on time on feet rather than distance.
 Hike (yes, hike!) steep hills, back off when you feel like pushing the pace, and run downhill with ease.

-Keep eating and eating and drinking
+Keep eating and drinking

 Ultra-running is an eating contest!
 While marathon nutrition is mostly limited to gels and sports drinks, this type of fuelling won’t be enough to keep you going in an ultramarathon.
 Let alone that you would want to consume gels for hours and hours on end (yikes!).
 Instead you might crave pizza, pop tarts, cheese, chocolate, burritos, popsicles, crisps…Therefore, a big part of training is figuring out what your body needs after hours of running, and how your stomach handles different types of food, from solid to liquid.
 Running ultramarathon distances can send your stomach sloshing.
 You lose your appetite despite the copious amount of calories you burn – a bad combo that will ultimately lead to a bonk (a big dip in blood-sugar and energy that can leave you exhausted, hungry and angry, aka “hangry”).
 Getting your stomach used to eating and drinking during an ultra is as important as preparing your legs.